ucfopen/UDOIT/INSTALL_CANVAS.md

 4. Choose the `Apps` tab.
 5. Choose the `View App Configurations` button in the top right corner.
 6. Click `+ App`
-7. In the dialog that appears, choose "Configuration Type" "By Client ID".
+7. In the dialog that appears, choose "Configuration Type: By Client ID".
 8. Paste the `Client ID` from the developer LTI Key you created earlier.
 9. Click Submit.

 You're done!
 "UDOIT" should now appear in the navigation menu of the course (or every course in the account) in which you installed it.
-If you installed it to an account, "UDOIT Admin" will also appear in the account navigation menu.
+If you installed it on an account, "UDOIT Admin" will also appear in the account navigation menu.